 If the child is looked after by the local authority they will have a Care Plan including a Personal Education Plan (PEP) and a Health plan.
-We will co-ordinate these plans with the SEN support plan and will involve parents and foster carers, social workers and, at appropriate times, the Virtual School, in discussions.
+We will co-ordinate these plans with the Additional Needs Plan and will involve parents and foster carers, social workers and, at appropriate times, the Virtual School, in discussions.